 Big Basin offers a variety of campsites, including 38 walk-in sites—a short walk lets you pitch your tent in ultimate peace and quiet.
 Hike, mountain bike, or ride horses on designated routes.
 Trekkers love the 10.5-mile/17-km Skyline to the Sea Trail, which runs along Waddell Creek to the ocean and nearby Theodore J. Hoover Natural Preserve.
 There are also plenty of gentle, scenic rambles, such as the 4-mile/6-km Sequoia loop trail (complete with a small waterfall), and .5-mile/1-km Redwood loop trail that takes visitors to some of the park’s tallest trees.
 Pick up maps and hiking tips from rangers at park headquarters, and ask about guided twilight hikes and campfire programs.

 When the Native Americans travelled between the foothills and Yosemite Valley, Wawona was the halfway point on their journey.
 They called it Pallachun, meaning “a good place to stay.”
-This Indian encampment is now the small community of Wawona, home to the historic Big Trees Lodge (formerly known as the Wawona Hotel) and a private community of mountain cabins, many available to rent.
+This Indian encampment is now the small community of Wawona, home to the historic Wawona Hotel (formerly known as the Big Tree Lodge) and a private community of mountain cabins, many available to rent.
 Stay overnight (to relax on the wide veranda on one of the hotel’s Adirondack chairs is a Sierra rite of passage), or just spend a day in the area.